Unlocking education potential in El Salvador:

 The project: A collaborative effort to improve educational outcomes

-Social Finance International partnered with FUSALMO and BID Lab to design El Salvador’s first outcomes-based contract (OBC) to tackle secondary school dropout rates and enhance students’ 21st-century skills.
+Social Finance International partnered with Fundación Salvador del Mundo (FUSALMO) and BID Lab to design El Salvador’s first outcomes-based contract (OBC) to tackle secondary school dropout rates and enhance students’ 21st-century skills.
 By tying funding to measurable results, this initiative ensures accountability, drives innovation, and promotes long-term impact in the country’s education system.
 The project leverages EdTech tools and the STEAM (Science, Technology, Engineering, Arts, and Mathematics) approach to equip students with critical thinking, problem-solving, and digital skills essential for their future success.

 This outcomes-based contract aims to reach approximately 1,300 students in Soyapango and Ciudad Delgado.
-To incentivize the achievement of education outcomes for students, the payments are tied to the achievement of two key student outcomes:
+To incentivize education outcomes for students, the payments are tied to the achievement of two key student outcomes:

 1. Percentage of students in 7th, 8th and 9th grade promoted to the next school year.